htcondor/htcondor/docs/admin-manual/singularity-support.rst

 If an administrator wants to pass additional arguments to the singularity exec command that HTCondor does not currently support, the parameter ``SINGULARITY_EXTRA_ARGUMENTS`` allows arbitraty additional parameters to be passed to the singularity exec command.
+Note that this can be a classad expression, evaluated in the context of the job ad and the machine, so the admin could set different options for different kinds of jobs.
 For example, to pass the ``-w`` argument, to make the image writeable, an administrator could set

 .. code-block:: condor-config

-    SINGULARITY_EXTRA_ARGUMENTS = -w
+    SINGULARITY_EXTRA_ARGUMENTS = "-w"

 There are some rarely-used settings that some administrators may need to set.
 By default, HTCondor looks for the Singularity runtime